jakobharder/burntime/resources/Features.md

 # Features

-The game is a complete port of the original game to Windows with some adjustments and an extended game mode.
+The game is a complete port of the original DOS version to Windows with some adjustments and an extended game mode.

-- improved graphics
+## Non-Gameplay Changes

-  - wide-screen support with enlarged images, map view etc.
+- Support for wide-screen resolutions.
+Some images are enlarged accordingly.
-  - remastered graphics with doubled resolution
+- Remastered graphics with double resolution and corrected aspect ratio.
-- play with DOS music or Amiga music
+- Technicians have their own skin.
+All skins are true to the character class without exceptions.
+- Music can be toggled between DOS and Amiga.

+## Gameplay Changes

 - game adjustments
   - attacks are always followed by counter attacks to avoid attack spamming
   - toggle to switch between original and extended game